Applying for the Grant of Probate, collecting and distributing the assets.

 The above list is not intended to be exhaustive.
 In all cases, our estimated fee will take into account the individual circumstances of the matter as these appear at the time the estimate is given.
 Should the circumstances change or be different to originally thought as further information comes to light, you will be advised of this and you will be provided with a revised costs estimate.

 In our experience, costs for Probate matters fall within the range of £1250 for an exceptionally simply matter to £50000 where the Estate is extremely complex.
 Your costs estimate will reflect your individual circumstances.

 On average, estates that fall within the simple range are dealt with within 6-8 months.
 Typically, obtaining the Grant of Probate takes 12-16 weeks.
 Collecting assets then follows, which can take between 12-16 weeks.
 Once this has been done, we can distribute the assets, which normally takes 4-8 weeks.
 Complex estates may take significantly longer than this.
 In extremely complex cases, this may be as long a several years.

 We have a team of experienced Probate practitioners at John Fowlers LLP.
 Your work will be carried out by one of the following.

 Chris Andrews.
 Chris is a Solicitor and Partner in the firm.
 He qualified in 2008.
-He is the Head of the Probate department and is a Court of Protection Panel Deputy.
+He is the Head of the Probate department.

 Chris Meadows.
 Chris is a Solicitor and qualified in 2018.
-He deals with Elderly Client matters as well as Residential Conveyancing.
+He deals with Elderly Client matters.